belozierov/SwiftCoroutine/README.md

 //create CoFuture<Int> that takes 2 sec. from the example above let future1: CoFuture<Int> = makeIntFuture()

-//execute task on the global queue and returns CoFuture<Int> with future result let future2: CoFuture<Int> = DispatchQueue.global().coroutineFuture {
+//execute coroutine on the global queue and returns CoFuture<Int> with future result let future2: CoFuture<Int> = DispatchQueue.global().coroutineFuture {
     try Coroutine.delay(.seconds(3)) //some work that takes 3 sec. return 6